 - Conferences focusing on the latest updates or advances in technology or therapies for employees working in a related field.

 Awards will be granted to all successful applicants for one course before any applicant will receive a grant for a second course.
-No more than 2 courses will be funded in a single quarter.
-Also, these funds are meant to support actual courses and cannot be used in support of thesis activities or practicums.
+These funds are meant to support actual courses and cannot be used in support of thesis activities or practicums.